eneeesyk/Spam-Mail-Detector-/README.md

 # Spam Mail Detector
 Spam/non-Spam Detector with using machine learning and Naive Bayes Classifier.
+I created a dictionary by separating each word from email to its roots.
+And I trained my Naive Bayes Classifier model using this dictionary.
+The region below the decision boundry says the word is not spam, and the region above it says it is spam.
+Recall, Precision, Accuracy and F1 scores are inside the notebook you can check it out.

 ## ScreenShots
 ![github small](https://github.com/eneeesyk/Spam-Mail-Detector-/blob/main/first.JPG)